w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.5 Multiple Ways to Non-Web Documents and Software

-This applies directly as written and described in [Intent from Understanding Success Criterion 2.4.5](https://www.w3.org/WAI/WCAG22/Understanding/multiple-ways#intent) (also provided below), replacing “set of Web pages” with “set of non-web documents” and “set of software programs”.
+This applies directly as written and described in [Intent from Understanding Success Criterion 2.4.5](https://www.w3.org/WAI/WCAG22/Understanding/multiple-ways#intent), replacing “set of Web pages” with “set of non-web documents” and “set of software programs”.

 With these substitutions, this success criterion would read: